basho/basho_docs/source/languages/en/riak/theory/concepts/crdts.md

 Collections of things; it's expected that you store binaries; members of a team, tweets, friends in a social network, etc; operations like `add` or `remove`; removing is trickier than adding; you _should_ fetch the set and its context and then send the context with the remove operation (so that the set is locked while removal is happening); all operations are executed atomically at the coordinating replica; if any operation fails, then none of the operations are applied

+observe-remove => you can only remove if the passed-in state/context says you can; the application is

 ## Maps

 Enable you to compose data types into richer combinations; a map is a collection of **fields** (think of JSON); each is a `{name, DataType}` pair; if two fields with the same name but different types are added to the map, it is assumed that you wish to keep both => they're treated as two different fields; **field operations** add and remove fields (i.e. alter the _schema_ of the map); **field _update_ operations** perform operations on the fields themselves; batched operations are possible; context should be sent with batch operations that contain a Field Remove or Set Remove, no matter how deeply nested they are inside of the map; no need to update a field, as fields are created dynamically when they are needed; when running field update operations, those fields behave like their data type (counters like counters, flags like flags, etc.)